SDEA Visiting Teacher Information

 Why are Visiting Teachers joining SDEA?

-When you choose to be an SDEA member, you choose to join with over 8000 educators in San Diego to stand up for better jobs and better schools.
+When you choose to be an SDEA member, you choose to join with more than 7,000 educators in San Diego to stand up for better jobs via negotiations and better schools via the union’s political work locally and state-wide.
 SDEA membership includes the right to vote on the SDEA union contract and for union representatives, as well as eligibility to run for SDEA elected positions.

 Resources: